KirkDJohnson/Remote-Administation-Methods/README.md

 <img src="https://github.com/user-attachments/assets/1fe179fb-66f0-4444-acd7-b1286f22f679" alt="Remote Methods"/>
 <br />
 <br />
 Another native Windows remote assistance tool is...
-Windows Remote Assitance.
-To use this feature, I created an invitation on john's computer (Desktop2), saved it to my desktop, and from helpdesk on Lab-Desktop-2, I used the previous trick, to access john's file system, go to his desktop and open the invitation from there.
-This opened a windows for john revealing a password and a password field for helpdesk.
-After inputting the password on the helpdesk Pc, john is given one last prompt to allow helpdesk to view the screen of john.
+Windows Remote Assistance.
+To use this feature, I created an invitation on john's computer (Desktop2), saved it to my desktop, and from helpdesk on Lab-Desktop-2, I used the previous trick, to access john's file system, went to his desktop and opened the invitation from there.
+This opened a window for john revealing a password and a password field for helpdesk.
+After inputting the password on the helpdesk Pc, john is given one last prompt to allow helpdesk to view his screen.
 After clicking yes, helpdesk can now see the screen of john and if helpdesk requests access, and john accepts, helpdesk can freely use the computer as if they were there moving the mouse.<br/>
 <img src="https://github.com/user-attachments/assets/f9d6eeb3-1bec-48a1-97cf-d5c851d8035c" alt="Remote Methods"/>
  <img src="https://github.com/user-attachments/assets/0bf15699-ff6b-4a6f-94fa-1625d650c8e9" alt="Remote Methods"/>
  <img src="https://github.com/user-attachments/assets/8bed95d0-60f0-48e1-82ac-ee853b558ba0" alt="Remote Methods"/>